 Clinical lead for Stroke, Co-Director of Atrial Fibrillation Clinic Tallaght Hospital, Dublin

-Atrial fibrillation is a leading cause of stroke.
-Unfortunately, many people have no symptoms — so we all need to be more aware of it and the treatment options available to us.
+Atrial fibrillation in Ireland is a leading cause of stroke.
+Unfortunately, many people have no symptoms.
+We all need to be more aware of it and the treatment options available to us.

-The good news is that we are all living longer, says Professor Ronan Collins, national clinical lead for stroke and co-director of atrial fibrillation clinic and at Tallaght Hospital, Dublin.
+The good news is that we are all living longer says Professor Ronan Collins, national clinical lead for stroke.
 The challenging news is that, as we age, our chances of developing age-related diseases and disorders increases.
-One of these age-related conditions is atrial fibrillation (AF), a heart rhythm irregularity that shouldn’t be ignored as it is a major risk factor for stroke.
+One of these age-related conditions is atrial fibrillation (AF).
+AF is a heart rhythm irregularity that shouldn’t be ignored as it is a major risk factor for stroke.

-“Atrial fibrillation is the commonest rhythm disorder affecting the heart,” explains Professor Collins.
-“Around 5% of people over the age of 60 have it, and around 10% over the age of 75 have it.
+“Atrial fibrillation in Ireland is the commonest rhythm disorder affecting the heart,” explains Professor Collins.
+“Around 5% of people over the age of 60 have it.
+Around 10% over the age of 75 have atrial fibrillation.
 As populations age, we will see an increase in the numbers of AF cases.”

 Sometimes, atrial fibrillation has no symptoms